 Using Scor-tape, I applied double-sided adhesive around the circle openings, and overlaid that with a square of tulle.
 Then I dropped my sequins into the center of the tulle, and used Scor-tape once more to adhere the front of the note card to the note card itself.

-Next, I stamped the daisy-and-leaf images with clear embossing ink, dusting the ink with white embossing powder, and then heat setting it.
+Next, I stamped the daisy-and-leaf images with clear embossing ink, dusted the ink with white embossing powder, and then heat-set it.
 Using sponge daubers, I colored in the images with Tim Holtz Distress inks.

 I sprayed the images generously with Tattered Angels Glimmer Mist to produce a pearlized sheen.
 As Jennifer McGuire points out, you can create your own glimmer mist with Perfect Pearls powder and water, but I used what I already had on hand.
 I was in a hurry, so I dried the wet, not-so-attractive concoction with a heat gun.